 relationship with humans.
 We discover its ancestors, the myths that surround it and consider its

 It’s a Funny Way to Make a Living Part Two.

-Further confessions of a wildlife photographer featuring advice on how to make a wild cat look
+Further confessions of a wildlife photographer featuring advice on how to make a wild cat

-build a motorway in your garden shed.
+and how to build a motorway in your garden shed.

 Beneath the Dark Canopy.

 A tropical rainforest is the richest terrestrial habitat on Earth.
 It contains more than half of all known